“Are you cash only?”

 As reported by The Bluntness earlier this month, a majority of cannabis sales in 2019 were black market sales across multiple states where it was medically and recreationally legal.

-All of this is a huge hindrance to industry growth – even as more states, now 36, have opted to regulate cannabis either for medical or adult use.
+All of this is a huge hindrance to industry growth – even as more states have opted to regulate cannabis either for medical or adult use.

 The tech world may have an answer for the cannabis banking quandary.